 Executing the disable command will remove the compute from the system.
 Any hoomd.run() command executed after disabling a compute will not be able to log computed values with hoomd.analyze.log.

-Restore the state information from the file used to initialize the simulations hpmc.data.param_dict
+Restore the state information from the file used to initialize the simulations

 2.15.3 hpmc.data